Repairability index

 From 4 November 2022, four new product categories will be affected (top washing machines, dishwashers, hoovers, high pressure cleaners).
 This tool, provided for in the anti-waste law for a circular economy, aims to provide consumers with better information on the more or less repairable nature of their purchases.

-This means that manufacturers will now be required to provide disposal of spare parts for certain electrical products within two years of product launch and for a minimum of seven or ten years, depending on the part.
+This means that manufacturers will now be required to provide disposal of spare parts for certain electrical products within two years of the product's launch and for a minimum of seven or ten years, depending on the part.
 Some of these spare parts will be available directly to consumers, while others will only be available to professionals if the repair is difficult or dangerous.

 reparability index